The chemodynamical memory of a major merger in a NIHAO-UHD Milky Way analogue -- I. A golden thread through time and space: Analysis

-For Al, one of the odd-Z elements, we find a steepening incline [Al/Fe] with rising [Fe/H] of almost 0.3\,dex (from $-0.5$ to $-0.2$), while always staying sub-solar in Fig.~\ref{fig:xfe_feh_zones}c.
-This also constitutes to on average higher [Al/Fe] values for decreasing orbit energies (see median values shown as squares).
-While the on average higher [Al/Fe] for stars with lower orbit energies agrees with \citet{Skuladottir2025}, they find a flat trend of [Al/Fe] with increasing [Fe/H] \citep[see also][]{Feuillet2021, Ernandes2025}.
+For Al, one of the odd-Z elements, we find a steep increase of [Al/Fe] with rising [Fe/H] of almost $0.3\,\mathrm{dex}$ (from $-0.5$ to $-0.2$), while always remaining sub-solar in Fig.~\ref{fig:xfe_feh_zones}c.
+This trend results in systematically higher [Al/Fe] values for stars with lower orbital energies (see median values shown as squares).
+While the on average higher [Al/Fe] for stars with lower orbital energies agrees with \citet{Skuladottir2025}, they find a flat trend of [Al/Fe] with increasing [Fe/H] \citep[see also][]{Feuillet2021, Ernandes2025}.
 However, our trends of a steep increase of abundance agree for Na as another odd-Z element analysed by \citet[][see their Fig.~6]{Skuladottir2025}, when neglecting the two significant outliers with $\mathrm{[Na/Fe]} > 0$.
 Albeit not as strong, \citet{Belokurov2022} also find a slight increase in their accreted populations (see their Fig.~2).
+Since Al production includes both primary and metallicity-dependent secondary contributions from massive stars \citep[e.g.][]{Kobayashi2020}, an increase of [Al/Fe] toward lower orbital energies is consistent with stars originating in regions of higher star-formation efficiency and chemical enrichment within the progenitor galaxy.

 For Ni, one of the iron-peak elements, we find a rather flat trend of [Ni/Fe] with a parabola-like increase of 0.02\,dex in either [Fe/H] direction that agrees among the different energy samples.
-However, due to the different [Fe/H] distributions of the energy samples, this leads to an on average higher [Ni/Fe] with decreasing orbit energy.
-While \citet{Skuladottir2025} found an overall slightly decreasing linear trend for [Ni/Fe], they also find that the [Ni/Fe] is higher for lower orbit energies at the highest [Fe/H], consistent with the parabola-like shape present in the simulation.
+However, due to the different [Fe/H] distributions of the energy samples, this leads to an on average higher [Ni/Fe] with decreasing orbital energy.
+While \citet{Skuladottir2025} found an overall slightly decreasing linear trend for [Ni/Fe], they also find that the [Ni/Fe] is higher for lower orbital energies at the highest [Fe/H], consistent with the parabola-like shape present in the simulation.